Explore This Program

 - Educational and supportive services for staff, patients, families and school systems, emphasizing emotional needs and comprehensive health care.

 Monthly interactive workshops with facilitators from the Museum of Fine Arts.
-Patients model their own projects based on the greatest masters throughout history.
+Patients model their own projects on the greatest masters throughout history.

 Offers children and their families an opportunity to experience the New England Aquarium after hours for a unique, crowd-free, educational, and fun-filled visit.